Do you have intrusive anxious thoughts that result in ritualistic behaviors and routines?

 Compulsions are repetitive physical or mental actions that a person engages in to reduce anxiety.
 Often, the compulsion is designed to counteract or undo an obsession.
-Those that are symptomatic of OCD include:
+Compulsions that are symptomatic of OCD include:

-On average, one-third of adults show signs of OCD as children, and are later diagnosed around age 19.
-OCD does not seem to affect one gender more than another.
+On average, one-third of adults who will be afflicted by the condition show signs of OCD as children, and are later diagnosed around age 19.
+Over 3 million americans suffer from OCD each year, and OCD does not seem to affect one gender more than another.
 Research has yet to provide evidence-based, direct causes of OCD.
 However, the following factors are noted as possible contributors to the disorder:

 In order to qualify for a diagnosis of Obsessive-Compulsive Disorder, someone must have either obsessions or compulsions (or both) and these must interfere with their daily functioning.
 The person must also recognize, to some degree, that the obsessions and/or compulsions are excessive or unreasonable.

 Psychotherapy is commonly used to help with OCD.
-Psychotherapy involves helping the individual to see the connection between their thoughts, feelings, and behaviors.
+Psychotherapy methods, like Cognitive Behavioral Therapy (CBT), involve helping the individual see the connection between their thoughts, feelings, and behaviors.
 Once this connection is understood, therapists will work with patients using a variety of techniques to change the thoughts, feelings, and behaviors that underlie and perpetuate the OCD.

-One psychotherapeutic approach, exposure therapy, is also popularly used when treating OCD.
+One psychotherapeutic approach, exposure therapy, is frequently used by experts when treating OCD.
 In exposure therapy, patients are asked to confront the triggers of their convulsions in order to help desensitize them.
 For example, a person who compulsively cleans may be asked to stand in a filthy room and resist the urge to tidy up.

-Consult your doctor if you believe you have any of the symptoms related to this disorder and discuss the benefits and risks of any medication or therapy that could potentially be used to treat your symptoms.
+Consult your doctor if you believe you have any of the symptoms related to this disorder and discuss the benefits and risks of any medication or therapy.